platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-7.md

 > **note**
 > Remember to tick the JSON Value box.

-> **note**
-> Use the actual path to your Redis module in case it is in a different location.
+Use the actual path to your Redis module in case it is in a different location.
 For example: `sites/all/modules/redis`.
-The
-> location used above is the default when using Drush.
+The location used above is the default when using Drush on Platform.sh.

 `drupal:redis_client_host`